 So this new chapter—by my calculations, no less than 9th largest retailer of flyfishing goods in the Boise area—adds a dimension to my appreciation of and involvement within the flyfishing world.
 I am determined to learn and, ultimately, to do a good job with this for three reasons: (1) because this presents an opportunity for my work to reflect the excellence of the flyfishing community as a whole, (2) because I have always wanted to tackle something entrepreneurial, and (3) because this allows me to be at home with my little boy and still put food on his table and some tiny little waders on his body (one of these years…”Don’t rush, Dad!”)

 I am deeply humbled by your choice to visit and do business with All Day Angler.
-My promise is to earn this, both for my own sake and that of my son.
+My promise is to earn this, for the sakes of my son, myself, and our customers.